 “With the five pillars of successful sales enablement,” Mark explained, “we’re leveraging really interesting technology to help do this so you can scale with the demands of the business.
 You’re not asking the CFO for a ton of bodies, you’re actually leveraging the power of technology, and better equipping and enabling the field based on the power in the palm of your hand, which ties back to the center pillar of enabling on demand.”

 “First and foremost is sales methodology.
 Whether you do it internally or you leverage an external partner, you have to start there because that is the foundation that drives the rest of the bubbles to the right,” Mark continued.

 “Once you have that in place, you then start to think in terms of how to establish a best practice approach to outreach and engagement to the marketplace.
-We use MindTickle for our learning management system and recently launched it to our global sales organization.
-We use Savo for our content management system and a combination of both MindTickle and Savo to help us with ‘voice of customer’ and engagement with the field.
+We use Mindtickle for our learning management system and recently launched it to our global sales organization.
+We use Savo for our content management system and a combination of both Mindtickle and Savo to help us with ‘voice of the customer’ and engagement with the field.
 This gives us the pulse of what’s going on,” explains Mark.